+The emergency room is for patients who are critically ill.
 In some cases, individuals with mild symptoms, or none at all, are seeking rapid-testing options at hospital emergency rooms.
-These are situations health care providers want to avoid.

 “We reserve the rapid tests for people who are currently in the hospital and people we think will likely need to be in the hospital,” said Dr. Doug Griffin, vice president and medical officer of Sanford Fargo.